avacheongkj/DuesdayBot/PRIVACY.md

 ## 2. Data Controller

-DuesdayBot is operated by Ava Chong.
+DuesdayBot is operated by Ava Cheong.

 ## 3. What Personal Data We Collect